katonic-dev/Katonic-ML-Marketplace/Passenger Traffic Forecasting/README.md

 # Highlights
 1. This solution will take in weekly data as input and provide 30 weeks future forecast.

-2. Mphasis Time Series Passengers Forecasting can be applied in Passengers Prediction.
+2. Time Series Passengers Forecasting can be applied in Passengers Prediction.